Games + Teaching Method =Our Students Win!

 Games: Checkmate!
 Our Students Win!

-I have a Teacherspayteachers store with units and lessons which may help you or be of interest to you.
+I have a Teacherspayteachers store with units and lessons (which include several of these games listed above) that may help you or be of interest to you.
 Check it out at: Dramamommaspeaks Store

 So if you aren’t using games as a teaching method, try some.
 I’d love to hear how it goes for you.